matrix-io/matrix-malos-zwave/README.md

 Then reboot your device. **This process should be run just one time**.
 The ZM5202 will keep this configuration.

+Once you ssh back into your Raspberry Pi, you should see two new files, ID.conf and NVR_file.
+If not, wait a couple of seconds for them to appear before you move on to the next steps.

 ### Install
 ```bash
 sudo apt-get install matrixio-malos-zwave